VishvasPancholi1604/Verification-IP-and-Testcases-Generator/README.md

 # Verification-IP-and-Testcases-Generator

-Certainly!
-Based on the detailed information you provided, here's a template for your README file.
-Feel free to modify and expand upon it to suit your specific needs:

-# Verification IP and Testcase Generator Script

 This Python script facilitates the creation of a Verification IP (VIP) or UVC (Universal Verification Component) for various architectures.
 The script currently supports two modes: VIP Generator and Testcase Generator.

 ## VIP Generator